-What is the Difference Between Hypermarket, Supermarket and Departmental Store?
+What Is The Difference Between Hypermarket, Supermarket And Departmental Store?

 Selling goods especially that of essential nature is a popular form of business.
 No matter where you go, you can spot stores calling themselves one name or the other.
-While some call themselves as departmental stores, others are famously known as supermarkets.
-Apart from these you might have also heard the name hypermarkets.
+While some call themselves departmental stores, others are famously known as supermarkets.
+Apart from these two, you might have also heard the name hypermarkets.

 Whether you’re choosing to establish a new business or want to partner with such stores, you need to know the differences between them.
-This will help you not just in decision making but also in understanding the target customers each of these stores have.
+This will help you not just in decision making but also in understanding the target customers each of these stores has.

 But, don’t worry, if you can’t figure out where to get started.
 We’ve gone ahead and compiled all that you need to know about the three main kinds of stores.
 Read on to find out more.

 What Is A Departmental Store?

 A departmental store is a big store that sells goods of many varieties belonging to different departments.
 It is essentially a retail establishment that offers a large number of consumer goods that belong to various product categories.

 These types of stores usually have many subsites which house a wide range and category of products.
 The departmental stores might sell jewelry, clothing, home appliances and electronics, hardware products, sporting goods, stationery items, and many more under one roof.
 All these consumer goods are categorized under different sections and are found in various divisions of the same store.

 The departmental store was founded on the basic concept of providing the customers with a one-stop-shop for the purchase of goods belonging to various categories.
 The idea of departmental stores flourished in the nineteenth century after the industrial revolution.
 The first-ever departmental store was opened in London in the year 1796 by the name Howell & Co.
 Some of the most popular departmental stores globally are Galleries Lafayette and Le Bon Marche in Paris, Selfridges and Harrods in London, and Isetan in Tokyo.

 What Is A Supermarket?